aistairc/aiaccel/docs/source/contribution_guide/pull_requests.md

 ### Submitting

-Before submit *Pull request*, confirm the following:
+Before submitting a pull request, confirm the following:
 - Did you discuss it with other developer on issues in advance?
 - Can it be distributed under the MIT licence?
 - Is there appropriate [unit tests](#test)?